phlppnhllngr/phlppnhllngr.github.io/content/java/Container.md

 ## Base-Images
 -> Docker/Images/Varianten
+- *Until fairly recent versions, the JVM relied on features that were only available in GNU libc, and modifications had to be made to support the Musl implementation.
+Starting with Java 16, both implementations are supported*
 - ~~adoptopenjdk~~ deprecated -> temurin
 - **gcr.io/distroless**
     - *contain only your application and its runtime dependencies.
 They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution*